tldr-pages/tldr/pages/common/ccache.md

 `ccache --zero-stats`

-- Compile C code and cache compiled output (for better usage, see note above):
+- Compile C code and cache compiled output (to use `ccache` on all `gcc` invocations, see the note above):

 `ccache gcc {{path/to/file.c}}`